-When you move to a new Windows 10 PC with shiny hardware, you may need to transfer your personal files from an old PC.
-Here are four commonly used ways to transfer the data from one PC to another PC.
+When you move to a new Windows 10 or Windows 11 PC with shiny hardware (pc to pc file transfer), you may need to transfer your personal files from an old PC.
+It's a common question about "how to transfer files between computers" that we will cover in this guide.
+Here are four commonly used ways to transfer data from one PC to another PC using Windows operating system.

-Transferring your data from an old PC to new PC using an external hard drive also gives you a backup of the data in case things go wrong.
-This is a manual process which may take a bit longer but if you have an external hard drive laying around you can use it.
+Transferring your data from an old PC to a new PC using an external hard drive (hard drive transfer to new computer) is a fast file transfer between computers and also gives you a backup of the data in case things go wrong.
+This is a manual process that may take a bit longer.
+But if you have an external hard drive laying around you can use it.

 Check out my article on how to transfer data using an External hard drive on Windows 10.

-You can transfer the data between your computers using a Windows transfer cable which costs around $30.
+You can transfer files between your computers using a Windows transfer cable which costs around $30.
 It comes with two USB 3.0 male connectors.
 Once the PC's are connected, the included software will help you to move your data

-This is one of the fastest method of transferring files between your computers.
-Connect the two PC's to a network switch or use a crossover Ethernet cable and assign a private IP address to the two PC's from the same subnet.
+This is one of the fastest methods of transferring files between your computers.
+Connect the two PC's to a network switch.
+Or use a crossover Ethernet cable and assign a private IP address to the two PC's from the same subnet.
 Share the folders using the share wizard provided by Windows.

 Read my next article on how to transfer the data between two machines using an Ethernet cable.